-- · prior Swiss national trademark applications or registrations: - prior international registrations designating Switzerland; and - · trademarks that are well known in Switzerland under Article 6bis of the Paris Convention.
+- prior Swiss national trademark applications or registrations: - prior International registrations designating Switzerland: and - trademarks that are well known in Switzerland under Article 6bis of the Paris Convention.

-The non-extendable three-month opposition period starts from the registration and publication date (for national registrations) or the first day of the month following publication in the World Intellectual Property Organisation Gazette (for international registrations).
+The non-extendable three-month opposition period starts from the registration and publication date (for national registrations) or the first day of the month following publication in the WIPO Gazette (for international registrations).
 The official fee is Sfr800.
-Compensation awarded to the prevailing party will be between Sfr1,200 and Sfr2,400.
-If use of the prior mark is not challenged, proceedings usually take one to two vears.
+Compensation awarded to the prevailing party is between Sfr1,200 and Sfr2,400.
+If use of the prior mark is not challenged, proceedings usually take one to two years.
 IPI opposition decisions can be appealed to the Federal Administrative Court, whose decision is final.